17 February 2023

 This poignant example is described by the writer Caroline Criado Perez in her book "Invisible Women."
 This groundbreaking book demonstrates how brilliance bias is taught to children from a very young age.
 It features an array of worrying facts and unsettling statistics revealing the extent of gender inequality in our society.

-This invisibility and omission of women is not limited to the classroom - it is also reflected in career choices, particularly in jobs linked to tech and cybersecurity, where harmful biases still exist.
+This invisibility is not limited to the classroom - it is also reflected in career choices, particularly in jobs linked to tech and cybersecurity, where harmful biases still exist.